-I am very well aware of my whiteness.
-I am a white woman in America and I understand the privileges that being white in America provides (that's a whole other entry and topic of discussion).
+Let me start off by saying that I am very well aware of my whiteness.
+I am a white woman in America and I understand the privileges that being white in America provides (that's a whole other entity and topic of discussion).
 But before I was a white woman in America, I was a Bosnian girl in former Yugoslavia.
-For those who don't know much about Yugoslavia (and trust me, most people in the suburbs of Atlanta, Georgia where I grew up didn't even know Yugoslavia existed let alone that it was a country) it has a long and complicated history filled with war, turmoil, and hate.
+For those who don't know much about Yugoslavia (and trust me, most people in the suburbs of Atlanta, Georgia where I grew up didn't even know Yugoslavia existed let alone that it was a country), it has a long and complicated history filled with war, turmoil, and hate.

 I was born in 1987 in Sarajevo, Bosnia and Herzegovina, right on the cusp of what is now known as the Bosnian genocide.
 The dictator known as Slobodan Milosevic had just come to power and Yugoslavia as we knew it would soon cease to exist.
 I won't go into the historic details too much and you can read all about Milosevic and the Bosnian war here, but I will speak of what I know and the war's effect on me.

 Slobodan Milosevic hated Muslims.
 Slobodan Milosevic hated Bosnians.
 Slobodan Milosevic hated anyone who wasn't a "pure" Christian Serb.
 He used his power as the leader of Yugoslavia to get on TV, radio, in the papers, anywhere you could think of and talk about the horrible effects these people were having on our beloved Yugoslavia.
+Now, doesn't that sound familiar?
 The Bosnians?
 They're a threat to everything we stand for!
 The Muslims?
 They'll ruin us!
 We must band together against these people before they destroy us - and they will destroy us.
 We have to strike first!
 Slobodan Milosevic brought people together against one common enemy.
 He made them feel like they were part of something.
 He made them believe that if they followed him and everything he stood for, they would be on their way to a better Yugoslavia.
+Slobodan Milosevic was elected into office.
 Make Yugoslavia great again.